MithrilJS/mithril.js/docs/releasing.md

 # These steps assume that MithrilJS/mithril.js is a git remote named "mithriljs"

 # Ensure your next branch is up to date
-$ git co next
+$ git checkout next
 $ git pull mithriljs next

 # Splat the docs folder from next onto master
-$ git co master
+$ git checkout master
-$ git co next -- ./docs
+$ git checkout next -- ./docs

 # Manually ensure that no new feature docs were added